-- b.
-To a natural or legal person legal person and that has been transmitted or made available by a Schengen state may be disclosed to a natural or legal person in an individual case if: - the specific legislation or an international agreement so provides; - the Schengen state that has transmitted the personal data or made it available has given its prior consent to disclosure; and; - c. no prevailing legitimate interests of the person concerned prevent disclosure; and - d. disclosure is essential for: - 1. compliance with a statutory duty by the natural or legal person, - 2. the prevention, detection or prosecution of a criminal offence or the execution of a criminal judgment,
+b.
+To a natural or legal person

+- Personal data that has been transmitted or made available by a Schengen state may be disclosed to a natural or legal person in an individual case if: - a. the specific legislation or an international agreement so provides; - b. the Schengen state that has transmitted the personal data or made it available has given its prior consent to disclosure; and; - no prevailing legitimate interests of the person concerned prevent disclosure; and - d. disclosure is essential for: - compliance with a statutory duty by the natural or legal person, - 2. the prevention, detection or prosecution of a criminal offence or the execution of a criminal judgment, - 3. the prevention of an immediate and serious threat to public security, or - 4. the prevention of a serious breach of third party rights.